 - higher density filling will produce a lower center of gravity of the ball, so it is easier to balance.

 - higher the density of filling causes the more the ball will wobble when thrown, unless throw with a very flat no spin toss.

 When choosing a Russian ball, other than the filling, the other important factor is what the surface of ball is like.
 If the surface of the ball is sticky, the balls will not release from hand smoothing, as it will stick to an adjacent ball.
 But if the ball surface is slippery than it has no grip and is harder to juggle because is it is slippery in your hands.

 - PVC balls have the most grip, but are sticky on the release ( Play SRX, Sil-x and Sil-x Hybrid)

-- TPU ball are less grippy but still have a slight stickiness on the release.
-(Henrys HIX)
+- TPU ball are less grippy but still have a slight stickiness on the release, but has a bouncy feel (Henrys HIX)

 - EVA ball has has a slight grip and smooth release. ( Radfactor EVA Russian)

 - HDPE ball has the least grip and are slippery.
 With no friction on the release. (pool balls and wiffle balls, Norwik and others)

 There are also several ball, that use a blended blow molded material.
 For example the Play Juggling Plug&Play or the Radfactor Premium Russian Balls.
 These both are between EVA and HDPE, and have good characteristics.